Gimme Some Slack: Lyrics and music

+Euripides wrote about relationships between people.
+Back in those days, as far as most Greek men were concerned, women didn't have much value.
+Euripides was sometimes criticized by his contemporaries because...he advanced the idea that, yes, women did have some value.

 Stuart Mungalies of The News stated that "Gimme Some Slack" sounds like a combination of the Rolling Stones and Devo.
+The four on the floor beat resembles that of Joy Division's song "Interzone" from their 1979 album Unknown Pleasures.
+According to music journalist Bill Janovitz, the beat and use of the hi hat "[exemplify] how rock bands incorporated disco" into their songs.
 Jim Bohen of the Daily Record described the music as starting with "revved up rhythm guitar" but then having a refrain on which it is difficult to find the groove.
 Ocasek biographer Peter Aaron described the music as "propulsive."
 Cars keyboardist Greg Hawkes plays both organ and saxophone on "Gimme Some Slack."